animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 available in the cluster, the individual server load, and which servers have the client's data of interest, which is particularly important for direct, single-hop data access and latency-sensitive applications.
-For more information, see <a href="https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-topologies_and_comm-cs_configuration-standard_client_server_deployment.html">Standard Client/Server Deployment</a> in the VMware GemFire product documentation.</p>
+For more information, see <a href="https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-topologies_and_comm-cs_configuration-standard_client_server_deployment.html">Standard Client-Server Deployment</a> in the VMware GemFire product documentation.</p>

 For more information about configuring Spring Data for VMware GemFire, see <a href="https://docs.spring.io/spring-data/geode/docs/current/reference/html">Spring Data for VMware GemFire Reference Guide</a> in the Spring product documentation.